jonathanroberts42/jonathanroberts42.github.io/_pages/about.md

 <br><br>
 My research interests include evaluating, benchmarking and understanding the behaviour and capabilities of vision-language models, large language models and large multimodal models.
 I am particularly interested in the application of these models to the scientific and geospatial domains as well as long-context settings.
 <br><br>
 Previously, I completed an MRes in Environmental Data Science at the University of Cambridge.
-Before this, I was a Systems Engineer at Lockheed Martin.
+Before this, I worked as a Systems Engineer in the aerospace industry.
 I initially completed a Master of Physics (BSc MPhys) at the University of Warwick, supervised by <a href="https://warwick.ac.uk/fac/sci/physics/research/astro/people/pollacco/">Don Pollacco</a> and <a href="https://mpolin.com/">Marco Polin</a>.
 </div>